-For substations supplied via impedance earthed systems, or resonant earthed systems, the design must take into account the worst case earth fault level that will result from maintenance (e.g. if the reactor/resistor or ASC can be bypassed) or alternate running arrangements / network reconfiguration.
-Relatively rare faults (e.g. bushing failures or internal faults) which may cause the ASC or impedance to be shorted out should be considered if necessary, based on operational experience.
+The design must take into account the worst case earth fault level that will result from maintenance or alternate running arrangements / network reconfiguration.
+Relatively rare faults (e.g. bushing failures or internal faults) which may cause an ASC or impedance to be shorted out should be considered if necessary, based on operational experience.